 Eager to rank Eagle like his older brother, Sammy would obey orders.
 But when Calvin found a new friend: Aleta Alvarado, Sammy struggles to find footing in this new dynamic.
 It was not long after Calvin side lined his brother that things began to change.

 The story is touching, even though the plot is straightforward.
 Seeing through the eyes of an eleven year old is not a complicated endeavor, but his pain and fears might make you cry.
-Calvin’s world changes with a word, and soon he realizes that he is not the only person who has to adjust to change.From Ant to Eagle is a story about the pain of a brother, a reminder to treasure our loved ones always,… Click To Tweet
+Calvin’s world changes with a word, and soon he realizes that he is not the only person who has to adjust to change.From Ant to Eagle is a story about the pain of a brother, a reminder to treasure our loved ones always, never do things we would regret later.
+Click To Tweet

 Rarely I read books that touches a child’s pain.
 We often read about adults dealing with pain and loss, but not as often in point of view as kids.
 After reading the author’s profile, I appreciate this book even more.
 It would have been painful to witness all the struggles and still have to experience loss.
 From Ant to Eagle is a book you should share with children, because it is a reminder not to do things that we regret.
 Actions and words cannot be undone, and the only thing left will be regret.

 Copyright © 2017 Read Try Write.
 All Rights Reserved.